Published on October 17th, 2018 | by Daniel Nikulin0

 Now Legal, What Travellers Should Know About Flying with Weed in Canada

-With medical and recreational marijuana now legal in Canada, flying with weed will soon be permitted on domestic flights.
+With medical and recreational marijuana now legal in Canada, flying with weed is permitted on domestic flights.

-Beginning in just a few weeks, air travellers flying solely within Canada will be able to carry, on their person or in their checked and/or carry-on luggage, up to 30 grams of the green stuff.
-The federal law applies to anyone of legal age in the province they’re travelling from and into and on all airlines offering domestic routes with no international connections, subject to Transport Canada’s upcoming regulations (which should be live in the next few weeks).
+Air travellers flying solely within Canada are able to carry, on their person or in their checked and/or carry-on luggage, up to 30 grams of the green stuff.
+The federal law applies to anyone of legal age in the province they’re travelling from and into and on all airlines offering domestic routes.

-While the new blanket regulations sound straightforward, travellers planning on taking their herb for a trip should be aware of certain situations that may arise and are encouraged to speak to the airlines directly for specific carrier terms and conditions.
+While the new regulations sound straightforward, travellers planning on taking their herb for a trip should be aware of certain situations that may arise and are encouraged to speak to their airline directly for specific carrier terms and conditions.